steff456/MidtermWebDevExam/README.md

 You should receive a >"Started up at port 8000"

-4. Go to front file and install the dependencies for the front
+4. Go to front directory and install the dependencies for the front

 ```
 npm install